TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/_posts/2020-09-22-frequently-asked-questions.md

 ##### Q: You mention the upcoming version several times.
 Is there any way to try that?

-A: Email me your Gmail or GSuite email address and I can add you to the closed beta version.
-The closed beta version can frequently change and could potentially contains bugs.
+A: There's an open beta version which may contain new features, you can opt-in to beta in Google Play Store.
+Email me your Gmail or GSuite email address and I can add you to the closed beta version.
+The closed beta version can frequently change and could potentially contain bugs.
 The open beta release is more stable.

+##### Q: All of my workouts show up in Fresno.
+Is there a way to change that?

+A: It's a unique feature of the application that it is able to generate a GPS track for your indoor workouts, so your workouts can count against challenges which require GPS.
+However with great power comes great responsibility.
+Early versions generated the ride routes into the Jerry Baker Memorial / Marymoore Velodrome in Redmond Washington.
+However it soon revealed that the workouts would interfere with real velodrome rider's results.
+Combine this with the fact that indoor bikes can be miscalibrated (not to mention the applications power tuning feature) it'd be unfair and unethical to take down KOMs.
+Similar thinking goes to indoor runs.
+Therefore I picked a running track for the bike rides, because this ensured there wouldn't be any KOM segments on the generated route.
+Similarly the run is done in a position where there aren't any running segments to CR.
+It's a low priority ticket to allow picking tracks per timezone (or even per country).

 ##### Q: I have trouble with Strava uploads.
 How can I fix that?